tomtidswell/sei-pacman/README.md

 **My take on the classic pacman arcade game.**

+This project was a challenge set by our General Assembly tutor whilst I was studying there.
+Check out the [brief we were set](pac-man.md).

 This was a solo project so all the work you see documented here is my own.
 The [first version](#v1.0) of this app was created in one week.
 I have been working on a version 2 on an ad-hoc basis, but this is still in progress.

 ![Pacman - start](assets/screenshots/start.gif)